dugdmitry/aquanet_lib/README.md

 https://uuvsimulator.github.io/packages/uuv_plume_simulator/intro/

-In `examples/uuv` folder, you can find examples of the modified `leader.py` and `node2.py` scripts alongisde with necessary launch files to run a plume-tracing scenario.
-The communication between `leader` and `node2` is conducted over AquaNet stack using `aquanet_lib` library.
+In `examples/uuv` folder, you can find examples of the modified `leader1.py` and `node2.py` scripts alongisde with necessary launch files to run a plume-tracing scenario.
+The communication between `leader1` and `node2` is conducted over AquaNet stack using `aquanet_lib` library.

 Step 1: Run ROV simulation:

     roslaunch multi_auv_sim multi_rov_test.launch

 RViz window should appear, visualizing 5 ROVs.
-The communication over AquaNet is established in 1-way unicast way from `leader` to `node2`.
+The communication over AquaNet is established in 1-way unicast way from `leader1` to `node2`.

 Step 2: Run plume-tracing script:

     roslaunch multi_auv_sim start_mbplume.launch

-You should see the following output in the terminal, indicating that `aquanet_lib` has published a ROS message from `leader` towards `node2`:
+You should see the following output in the terminal, indicating that `aquanet_lib` has published a ROS message from `leader1` towards `node2`:

 ```
 Publishing ROS message: